garrettmmoore/bamazon-store-front/README.md

 Hello, welcome to Bamazon!
 This CLI (Command-line-interface) program acts as an online store-front that allows the user (customer) to purchase items from Bamazon's database.
 The app takes in orders from customers and depletes stock from the store's inventory.

 # Built With
-Bamazon is built using node.js and MySQL.
+Bamazon is built with Node.js and MySQL.
 The application is purely backend and uses a MySQL database.

 Node Packages Used: inquirer, mysql, colors